TreeMama/iSeaTree-React-Prototype/README.md

 yarn install
 ```

+This sets up Yarn for the iSeaTree project directory.

+Note: you'll probably have to run `yarn install` after a git pull, if the updated code has added React libraries or changed library versions.

 ### Running

 ```bash
 yarn start
 ```

-Note: you'll probably have to run `yarn install` after a git pull, if the updated code has added React libraries or changed library versions.
+This launches a webserver on your computer and loads the source code for the project.
+Then you'll scan the displayed
+QR code with your iOS or Android device, which will load an interpreted version of the project from the local
+webserver into the Expo app on your device.

+If you have Android Studio or Xcode installed on your computer, You can also use the `a` or `i` commands within Yarn
+to load iSeaTree into an emulator.

 ### Secrets